CarnegieLearningWeb/UpGrade/README.md

 ## getAllExperimentCondition()
 Get all the experiment assignments for the user received from init

-## interestedExperimentPoint (experimentPointAndPartitionId[])
-Use this functions to store initialized user's interested experiment points.

 ## getExperimentCondition (experimentPoint, partitionId?)
 Returns the Experiment Condition for the partition and point received from the getAllExperimentConditions for the user received from init